SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 [_To Vima tis Kyriakis_](https://en.wikipedia.org/wiki/To_Vima) translates to something like _The Sunday Tribune_.
 Back in the 1970s, it was a well-respected, trustworthy, centrist newspaper on a par with other European papers such as _Le Monde_, _El Pais_, _The Guardian_, and so on.
-But now, apparently, it is a little politically aligned with the PASOK party.
+But now, apparently, it is politically aligned with the PASOK party.

 It's apparently possible the government deliberately planted the story to discourage